rafael-santiago/zacarias/doc/MANUAL.md

 ### Detaching your profile

-It is pointless to let your profile attached in ``Zacarias`` device if you are not actually using it or will be for a long time during your session without using any password authentication.
+It is pointless to let your profile attached in ``Zacarias`` device if you are not actually using it or you will be for a long time during your session without using any password authentication.
 Remember that the idea is reducing disclosure, leaking etc.
 You have to help by doing your part, too.
 In this case, you should detach your profile: